gddk/solarshed/7_temperature/README.md

 ```
 from temperature import Temperature

-Temperature.load()
+t = Temperature(30)
-print('The temperature is %sF' % Temperature.F)
+print('The temperature is %sF' % t.F)
-print('The temperature is %sC' % Temperature.C)
+print('The temperature is %sC' % t.C)
 ```

-The reason we do Temperature.load() is that it takes about 1 second to read the 1 wire device, so we want to cache the answer.
+The reason we do Temperature(30) is that it takes about 1 second to read the 1 wire device, so we want to cache the answer.

-We do not need to run Temperature.load()
+30 is the number of seconds to cache the answer for.